vahidhedayati/pidfo/README.md

-pinfo
+pidfo
 =====

-Process Info - Run pinfo and provide either a process id or search string.
+ProcessID Info - Run pidfo and provide either a process id or search string.
 The script will return various useful information such as amount of children, how long the pids have been running for, cpu/mem usage, tcp listen ports and lots more.. refer to output below for an example: